thiblahute/meson-website/Reference-manual.md

 ### boolean object

-A boolean object has two simple methods.
+A boolean object has two simple methods:

  - `to_string` returns the string `'true'` if the boolean is true or `'false'`otherwise
  - `to_int` as above, but returns either `1` or `0`

 ### array object

-The following methods are defined for all arrays.
+The following methods are defined for all arrays:

  - `length`, the size of the array
  - `contains`, returns `true` if the array contains the object given as argument, `false` otherwise